Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 Premium option for frequent dyers.
 The K18 peptide is similar to Olaplex—it repairs broken bonds from coloring.
 Lightweight enough for daily use.
+Leave-in treatment formula allows continuous repair function without time-consuming rinse-out requirements or washing delays.

 ⚠ Not ideal for